 - We are the only formal members of the Children’s Oncology Group in Middlesex County, New Jersey.

-- We manage 6,000 pediatric patient visits a year, including more than 100 new cancer cases, 400 patients with sickle cell anemia and 300 with other blood disorders.
+- We manage more than 6,000 pediatric patient visits a year, including hundreds of new cancer cases, patients with sickle cell anemia and other blood disorders.

 - We follow nearly 500 cancer survivors in our long-term and late-affects clinic.